LucasKatashi/torii/README.md

 ### Contribution

 Feel free to contribute to the project, especially for any aspect that you notice that breaks the privacy logic of the tool.
-For example, the possibility of running tools that cannot be passed through the Tor network.

 ---